LandlordStudio-Recruitment/ls-recruitment-front/README.md

 When the user navigates to the `Dashboard` for the first time, fetch upcoming rent payments from the API you developed in [backend](#backend), and format them in user readable results.

 - The payment due dates should be formatted as MMM DD.
-- The status of each payment should be blank, `Paid`, or `Unpaid` depending on the payment status.
+- The status of each payment should be `Paid` or `Unpaid`, depending on the payment status.
-- A pay button should only be displayed for payments that are not `Paid`
+- A pay button should only be displayed for payments that are not `Paid`.
-- The amount should be formatted as a US dollar amount (e.g. \$10.00) **Note**: Payment amounts returned from the API will be in cents and must be converted to dollars.
+- The amount should be formatted as a US dollar amount (e.g. \$10.00).
+  **Note**: Payment amounts returned from the API will be in cents and must be converted to dollars.
 - Payments should be listed in ascending chronological order.